-That does not imply that people should share everything they feel internally or that there is wrong with maintaining privacy if that is what a person wants.
+That does not imply that people should share everything they feel internally or that it is wrong with maintaining privacy if that is what a person wants.
 But, the more two people can share, accept, and support those internal worlds, the closer they become.

 “Sexuality is, of course, a great way of having a conversation between people.” – Tilda Swinton

-7) Physical Health
+7) Physical Health.

 Like any physical and emotional exercise, sex is always better when the participants are robust, energetic, and agile.
 Tired, stressed, conflicted, or emotionally distressed people cannot be at their best sexually.

 New lovers tend to put anything they can on the back burner, and, making their sexual connection a high priority.
 They want to look and be at their best and work hard at it.